 Not only are our beers on cask and keg at the bar, keep your eyes peeled for them on the shelves.
 A selection of our beers are bottled up so you can enjoy them in the comfort of your own home.
 They include, Leeds Best, Yorkshire Gold, Midnight Bell, Hellfire and Monsoon IPA.

-We are very pleased to announce we have bagged two prizes for our beers in the World Beer Awards
+We have bagged two prizes for our beers in the World Beer Awards

 After entering the World Beer Awards, we have come away with not one, but two awards under our belt.
 Our Leeds Best won bronze in the Bitter 4-5% category and our Midnight Bell came out on top in the Mild Dark Ale category winning gold.

 Here at Leeds Brewery we cater for a wide variety of events.
 Whether you are having a wedding reception, a birthday celebration, a business lunch, an intimate dinner or an informal gathering, our pubs can cater to the individual needs of every booking we receive.